theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model permits developers to sign their projects and upload signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of *claimed* project without having access to that project's developer key.
+If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of a *claimed* project without having access to that project's developer key.
 Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist: